Camila Batmanghelidjh: Kids Company

-On 20 October 2020, the Official Receiver opened a case at the High Court against former directors of Kids Company, including seeking a six-year disqualification from holding company directorships for Ms Batmanghelidjh and four years for Alan Yentob. despite the fact that she was chief executive and not a director.
+On 20 October 2020, the Official Receiver opened a case at the High Court against former directors of Kids Company, including seeking a six-year disqualification from holding company directorships for Ms Batmanghelidjh, and four years for Alan Yentob. even though she was chief executive and not a director.

-On 12 February 2021 the High Court dismissed the case against Batmanghelidjh and the other trustees.
-Mrs Justice Falk in the High Court said, "Most charities would, I think, be delighted to have available to them individuals with the abilities and experience that the trustees in this case possess.
+On 12 February 2021, the High Court dismissed the case against Batmanghelidjh and the other trustees.
+Mrs Justice Falk in the High Court said: "Most charities would, I think, be delighted to have available to them individuals with the abilities and experience that the trustees in this case possess.
 It is vital that the actions of public bodies do not have the effect of dissuading able and experienced individuals from becoming or remaining charity trustees."
-The judge spoke of Batmanghelidjh's "enormous dedication [that] she showed to vulnerable young people over many years" and her achievements, adding, "It would be unfortunate if the events the focus of this decision were allowed to eclipse those achievements."
+The judge spoke of Batmanghelidjh's "enormous dedication [that] she showed to vulnerable young people over many years" and her achievements, adding, "It would be unfortunate if the events [which are] the focus of this decision were allowed to eclipse those achievements."

-The judgment also suggested that the Charity Commission would in fact have been better placed to deal with the case.
-An inquiry by the Commission was put on hold because the Insolvency Service’s work took precedence.
-On 20 August 2015, the Charity Commission launched a statutory inquiry into Keeping Kids Company under Section 46 of the Charities Act 2011, though this was placed on hold pending the outcome of the High Court judgement.
+The judgement also suggested that the Charity Commission would have been better placed to deal with the case.
+The Commission had launched a statutory inquiry into Keeping Kids Company under Section 46 of the Charities Act 2011, on 20 August 2015, but the Insolvency Service's High Court process took precedence and the Commission's inquiry was put on hold pending judgement.

 The regulator's inquiry report was finally published in February 2022.
-The Commission were not so glowing as Justice Falk in their experienced assessment of the charity, criticising the trustees and former CEO of Kids Company and making a formal finding of “mismanagement in the administration of the charity” over its repeated failure to pay creditors, including its own workers and HMRC, on time.
+The Commission criticised the trustees and former CEO of Kids Company and made a formal finding of "mismanagement in the administration of the charity" over its repeated failure to pay creditors, including its own workers and HMRC, on time.
 On the matter of Batmanghelidjh's power and influence over the board of trustees, the Commission stated: "Founders of charities need to be mindful that a permanent leadership role is rarely in the best interests of a charity.
-There are other ways of harnessing the passion and talent of founders or charismatic individuals, without their having executive or strategic power and responsibility.
+There are other ways of harnessing the passion and talent of founders or charismatic individuals without their having executive or strategic power and responsibility.
 No charity should be defined by a single individual".

+Death

+Batmanghelidjh died on 1 January 2024.
+The Guardian reported that she had "died peacefully on New Year’s Day, having celebrated her birthday with family and friends."